mpagerit/tableau_challenge/README.md

 ## Questions:
 1. Gender breakdown of active participants over time, quarter by quarter over 5 years
-  a.
-How effective has gender outreach been in increasing female ridership over the timespan?
+  - How effective has gender outreach been in increasing female ridership over the timespan?
 2. Top 10 Stations for starting a journey, q by q, over 5 years
-  a.
-Bottom 10 Stations?
+  - Bottom 10 Stations?
 3. Top 10 return stations q by q, over 5 years
-  b.
-Bottom 10 return stations?
+  - Bottom 10 return stations?
-4. average trip duration q by q, over 5 years average trip distance
+4. average trip duration q by q, over 5 years
+  - average trip distance
 5. Has the pandemic affected overall useage, based on year-over-year data?